dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

     from pytransform import pyarmor_runtime
     pyarmor_runtime()

-* It can be put in any script anywhere, only if it run in the same Python interpreter.
+  It must in the obfuscated script and only be called one time in the same Python interpreter.
 It will create some builtin function to deal with obfuscated code.

 * The extra runtime file `pytransform.py` must be in any Python path in target machine. `pytransform.py` need load dynamic